mongodb/specifications/source/transactions/tests/README.rst

 - drivers MUST NOT retry writes in a transaction even when retryWrites=true, needs to use failpoint.
 - drivers MUST retry commit/abort, needs to use failpoint.
-- need some way to clean up sessions and transactions, killAllSessions: [] didn't seem to work, will it ever?
 - test writeConcernErrors
 - test aggregate